How to Care for Swiss Cheese Vines (Monstera Adansonii)

-By now you're probably well acquainted with Monstera deliciosa, seen above— that gigantic, sculptural houseplant straight out of Mad Men that currently appears in roughly 75 percent of all design bloggers' Instagram posts.
-It's adored equally for being easy to grow and looking good next to a mid-century sofa.
+By now, you’re probably well acquainted with Monstera deliciosa—that gigantic, sculptural houseplant straight out of Mad Men that currently appears in roughly 75 percent of all design bloggers’ Instagram posts.
+It’s adored equally for being easy to grow and looking good next to a mid-century sofa.
 But have you met its cousin, Monstera adansonii?
-Because we'd really like to introduce you.
+For all its delicate beauty, growing this lacy plant is fairly straightforward.

 Monsteras are often called Swiss cheese plants or vines for their leaves’ lacy holes and notches, and adansonii is arguably the cheesiest of them all.
 Its leaves are more perforated and delicate than deliciosa‘s and the plant is petite in comparison.
 And though all Monsteras are considered vines, adansonii has a trailing quality that makes it a good pick for hanging baskets or training around a room.